MetaGraph: A Large-Scale Meta-Analysis of GenAI in Financial NLP (2022-2025): Findings and Insights

-Figure \ref{fig:scaling} shows how model sizes have also changed over time.
-The field is revisiting cost-performance tradeoffs, driven by the financial and computational cost of large models.
-This shift is reflected in the observed peak and a recent inflection in dimension.

-\textbf{One Revolution, Two Speeds} GenAI reshaped industry and academia at different paces (Figure~\ref{fig:academia_vs_industry}).
-We took all the instances of tasks, models, and datasets in our corpus, and computed the relative proportion of financial QA instances, open models instances, new datasets (datasets created after 2022), and created datasets (the dataset has been created by the same authors who are using it).
-Industry moved faster—dominating financial QA and driving dataset innovation to stay competitive.
+\textbf{One Revolution, Two Speeds.} GenAI reshaped industry and academia at different paces (Figure~\ref{fig:academia_vs_industry}).
+We took all the instances of tasks, models, and datasets in our corpus, and computed the relative proportion of financial QA instances, open-model instances, new datasets (datasets created after 2022), and created datasets (datasets created by the same authors who use them).
+Industry moved faster -- dominating financial QA and driving dataset innovation to stay competitive.
 Academia responded more cautiously, focusing on established tasks and open-source models, with a stronger emphasis on transparency and reproducibility.
-This is likely due to academia’s structural constraints, which prioritize transparency, reproducibility, and the use of publicly available data and models—factors that inherently slow down the adoption of cutting-edge approaches.
-In contrast, industry has largely traded off transparency in favor of rapid experimentation, leveraging proprietary data and closed-source LLMs to push forward advanced use cases such as Financial QA.
+This is likely due to academia’s structural constraints, which prioritize transparency, reproducibility, and the use of publicly available data and models -- factors that inherently slow down the adoption of cutting-edge approaches.
+In contrast, industry has largely traded off transparency in favor of rapid experimentation, leveraging proprietary data and closed-source LLMs to push forward advanced use cases such as financial QA.